 - We offer our products and services directly to consumers as well as through intermediaries, including brokers, affinity partners and IFAs.

-- LV= General Insurance uses the LV= brand under licence from the Liverpool Victoria Financial Services Group and the L&G brand under licence from the Legal & General Group.
+- LV= General Insurance uses the LV= brand under licence from the Liverpool Victoria Financial Services Group.

 - We are part of the Allianz Group, one of the world's leading insurers and asset managers with more than 92 million retail and corporate customers.